-CONTRACTOR NAME: Welsbach Electric Corp, of L.I.
-CONTRACTOR ADDRESS: 300 Newtown Road, Plainview, NY 11803 FEDERAL TAX ID #: 11-2354251 Instructions: Please check the appropriate box ("⊠") after one of the following roman numerals, and provide all the requested information.
+CONTRACTOR NAME: Welsbach Electric Corp., L.I.
+CONTRACTOR ADDRESS: 300 Newtown Road, Plainview, NY 11803 FEDERAL TAX ID #: 11-2354251 Instructions: Please check the appropriate box ("\overline{\Omega}") after one of the following roman numerals, and provide all the requested information.
 I. ☑ The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
-The contract was awarded after a request for sealed bids was published in New York Newsday and the Contract Reporter on February 17, 2016.
-The sealed bids were publicly opened on March 22, 2016.
-Two (2) sealed bids were received and opened.
+The contract was awarded after a request for sealed bids was published in Newsday on 6/15/2016 .
+The sealed bids were publicly opened on 7/19/2016.
+1 of 1 sealed bids were received and opened.
 II.
 The contractor was selected pursuant to a Request for Proposals.
 The Contract was entered into after a written request for proposals was issued on [date].
 Potential proposers were made aware of the availability of the RFP by advertisement in [newspaper], posting on industry websites, via email to interested parties and by publication on the County procurement website.
 Proposals were due on [date] [state #] proposals were received and evaluated.
-The evaluation committee consisted of: (list # of persons on committee and their respective departments).
-The proposals were scored and ranked.
-As a result of the scoring and ranking, the highest-ranking proposer was selected.
+The evaluation committee consisted of: scoring and ranking, the highest-ranking proposer was selected.

 III.
 This is a renewal, extension or amendment of an existing contract.
-The contract was originally executed by Nassau County on [date].
-This is S 9 renewal or extension pursuant to the contract, or an amendment within the scope of the contract or R FP nto [descriprocurement method, i.e., RFP, three proposals evaluated, etc.] Attach a copy of the most recent evaluation of the contractor's performance for any contract to be renewed or extended.
-If the contractor has received a satisfactory evaluation, the department must explain why the contractor should nevertheless permitted to continue to contract with the county. on IV.
-Pursuant to Executive Order No. 1 of 1993, as amended, at least three proposals were solicited and received.
-The attached memorandum from the department head describes the proposals received, along with the cost of each proposal. $\square$ A. The contract has been awarded to the proposer offering the lowest cost proposal; OR: B. The attached memorandum contains a detailed explanation as to the reason(s)why the contract was awarded to other than the lowest-cost proposer.
+The contract was originally executed by Nassau County on procurement method, i.e., RFP, three proposals evaluated, etc.] Attach a copy of the most recent evaluation of the contractor's performance for any contract to be renewed or extended.
+If the contractor has not received a satisfactory evaluation, the department must explain why the contractor should nevertheless be permitted to continue to contract with the county.
+IV. - Pursuant to Executive Order No. 1 of 1993, as amended, at least three proposals were solicited and received.
+The attached memorandum from the department head describes the proposals received, along with the cost of each proposal. ☐ A. The contract has been awarded to the proposer offering the lowest cost proposal; OR: B. The attached memorandum contains a detailed explanation as to the reason(s)why the contract was awarded to other than the lowest-cost proposer.
 The attachment includes a specific delineation of the unique skills and experience, the specific reasons why a proposal is deemed superior, and/or why the proposer has been judged to be able to perform more quickly than other proposers.
 V. - Pursuant to Executive Order No. 1 of 1993 as amended, the attached memorandum from the department head explains why the department did not obtain at least three proposals.
 A. There are only one or two providers of the services sought or less than three providers submitted proposals.
 The memorandum describes how the contractor was determined to be the sole source provider of the personal service needed or explains why only two proposals could be obtained.
 If two proposals were obtained, the memorandum explains that the contract was awarded to the lowest cost proposer, or why the selected proposer offered the higher quality proposal, the proposer's unique and special experience, skill, or expertise, or its availability to perform in the most immediate and timely manner. ☐ B. The memorandum explains that the contractor's selection was dictated by the terms of a federal or New York State grant, by legislation or by a court order.
 (Copies of the relevant documents are attached).
-C. Pursuant to General Municipal Law Section 104, the department is purchasing the services required through a New York State Office of General Services contract no, and the attached memorandum explains how the purchase is within the scope of the terms of that contract
+C. Pursuant to General Municipal Law Section 104, the department is purchasing the services required through a New York State Office of General Services contract no, and the attached memorandum explains how the purchase is within the scope of the terms of that contract.